The equifibered approach to $\infty$-properads: Infinity -Properads as L -Segal spaces

 \begin{rem} The completeness condition described above only concerns the $(1,1)$-ary operations.
 In order to compare this to the completeness for $\bmC$-Segal spaces we will have to use \cref{lem:completeness-of-pprd-on-11ary}. \end{rem}

 Next we would like to show that $\varphi$ preserves and detects Segal objects.
-For this we recall a lemma from \cite{CH22}. \begin{lem}[{\cite[Proposition 3.2.9.(3)]{CH22}}] A functor $F\colon \bfL^\op \to \calS$ is an $\bfL^\op$-Segal space if and only if it satisfies the following two conditions: \begin{itemize} \item(segmentation condition) For all $([n], A) \in \bfL^\op$ the map
+For this we recall a variant of a lemma from \cite{CH22}, for which we give an independent proof. \begin{lem}[{\cite[Proposition 3.2.9.(1 $\Leftrightarrow$ 3)]{CH22}}] A functor $F\colon \L \to \calS$ is an $\L$-Segal space if and only if it satisfies the following two conditions: \begin{itemize} \item(segmentation condition) For all $([n], A) \in \L$ the map

-given by restricting along $\Tw(i-1 \le i) \subset \Tw[n]$ and $\Tw(\{i\}) \subset \Tw[n]$, is an equivalence. \item(decomposition condition) For all $([n], A) \in \bfL^\op$ with $n \le 1$ the map
+given by restricting along $\Tw(i-1 \le i) \subset \Tw[n]$ and $\Tw(\{i\}) \subset \Tw[n]$, is an equivalence. \item(decomposition condition) For all $([n], A) \in \L$ with $n \le 1$ the map